dellswor/lost/README.txt

 Files:
 README.txt	- This text file
-install_daemons.sh - A script to install Postgres and Apache binaries sql/ 		- Directory for scripts supporting the database src/		- Directory for the application code doc/		- Directory for the LaTeX sources to build the documentation
+install_daemons.sh - A script to install Postgres and Apache binaries preflight.sh    - A script to prepare the database for web app testing sql/ 		- Directory for scripts supporting the database src/		- Directory for the application code doc/		- Directory for the LaTeX sources to build the documentation